Popular now on KPCC

 How long will it take for my thank-you gift to arrive?

 You should expect to receive your thank-you gift 6-8 weeks after making your contribution or requesting it from Member & Audience Services.

 Absolutely!
 KPCC and LAist, Southern California Public Radio (SCPR), is a 501(c)(3) charitable organization, and our EIN / Federal Tax ID is: 95-4765734.
 We are a non-profit, public service, so your contribution to is tax-deductible after subtracting the value of any thank-you gifts you received this year.

 Why should I become a Sustaining Member?

 Sustaining Membership benefits both you and the station.
-(Read on for special perks offered to our Sustainers.)
-It’s the most efficient and effective way to give, and it helps build a powerful base of support for KPCC, which may even help us reduce the time we spend fundraising on-air.
-We save paper and administrative costs are lower, so more of your donation can be spent on programming and news.
+It’s the most efficient and effective way to give, and it helps build a powerful base of support for KPCC, allowing us to better plan our programming for the future.
+It also helps KPCC reduce the time and money spent on administrative costs, so more of your donation can be spent on programming and news.